 In his own words:

-Unlike Willie McKnight, Denys Gillam survived the war and returned to the family textile business.
-He died in September 1991.
+Denys Edgar Gillam survived the war and returned to the family textile business.
+He passed away at the age of 76 in 1991.

 Whats the connection and what's next?

 Both McKnight and Gillam shared a birthday, the 18th November, and both flew with the 12 Group 'Big Wing' of Douglas Bader (although this wasn't during the Battle itself), so the link is not a direct one, and not entirely preoccupied with the frantic summer of 1940 either.
-It's more of a serendipitous albeit sad connection.
+It's more of a serendipitous albeit sad connection linked by reading a book as a lad and watching war films.
 The tale of two men and the enduring image of a tumultuous event as told via a potted history and two scale replicas of their machines.